murtazanarwar/Cohere/README.md

 - 🔍 ESLint (code quality) + 🎨 Prettier (formatting)
 - 🔐 TypeScript (static type safety)

+## SecureDrop enables:
+- Peer-to-peer chat: Send messages directly to other users without the server storing message content.
+- File transfer: Exchange files securely between peers, with status tracking (sending, sent, received).
+- Serverless signaling: Uses Socket.IO to establish peer connections.
+- TURN support: Ensures connectivity behind NATs/firewalls using Metered.co TURN servers.
+- Secure & private: Only the peers involved in a session can access messages and files.
+This feature integrates seamlessly into the existing chat interface.

 ## 🚀 Demo

 Here are quick walkthroughs of various features of the Cohere.